Brassica oleracea var. capitata

 The following are a small selection of some of our favorite varieties.

-It produces heads that 5-7 inches in diameter and can be harvsted 65 days after planting and can be sown directly into the dirt or started as seedlings.
+It produces heads that 5-7 inches in diameter and can be harvested 65 days after planting and can be sown directly into the dirt or started as seedlings.

 ‘Golden Acre’ is sweeter than most with a delicate flavor.

 Brunswick is a longtime favorite that produces large, bright green heads.

-This heriloom is an extremely versatile variety that can be planted at any time throughout the season and needs 85-90 days to maturity to produce a six to nine pound head.
+This heirloom is an extremely versatile variety that can be planted at any time throughout the season and needs 85-90 days to mature and produce a six to nine pound head.

 This is a cabbage with a pedigree.
 Early Jersey Wakefield has been a staple in North America since the 1840s.